 Our Telemental Health Laws App

-As the online delivery of behavioral (also known as “telebehavioral” or “telemental”) health services grows exponentially, we continue to update our invaluable app, Telemental Health Laws, a comprehensive collection of state regulatory requirements for all 50 states plus the District of Columbia.
-This free app, available to anyone, provides users with state-specific content relating to the regulatory requirements for professional practitioners and stakeholders in multiple mental health fields.
+As the online delivery of telebehavioral or telemental health services grows exponentially, we continue to update our invaluable app, Telemental Health Laws, a comprehensive collection of state regulatory requirements for all 50 states plus the District of Columbia and Puerto Rico.
+This free app, available to anyone, provides users with state-specific content relating to the regulatory requirements for professional practitioners and stakeholders in multiple MH fields.

-- Currently assist multiple startup telebehavioral health entities in starting up their businesses nationally.
+- Currently assisting multiple startup telebehavioral health entities in starting up their businesses nationally.
 We advise these entities on corporate, regulatory, provider network, managed care, and reimbursement issues.

-- Served as counsel to a national association focused on mental and behavioral health care issues.
-We tracked recent and significant federal rulemaking efforts related to mental health parity, prepared summaries of the relevant proposed and final rules upon publication, and delivered webinar presentations for the association’s membership discussing key provisions in the proposed and final rules.
+- Served as counsel to a national association focused on MH and behavioral health care issues.
+We tracked recent and significant federal rulemaking efforts related to MH parity, prepared summaries of the relevant proposed and final rules upon publication, and delivered webinar presentations for the association’s membership discussing key provisions in the proposed and final rules.